 Applications for the Otto Bennemann Grant to be taken up in a particular year should be submitted by the 15th September of the preceding year (as one pdf-file to fellowship@). gei.de

 The grant holder is required to give a public lecture at the Georg Eckert Institute.

-Travel expenses are not automatically covered in connection with the grant.
-However, grant holders may apply for a travel expenses allowance, which may be paid, provided funds are available, in cases of demonstrable need.
+Travel expenses are not automatically reimbursed in connection with the fellowship.
+However, grant holders may apply for a travel expenses allowance.
 The allowance covers up to 50% of the grant holder's travel expenses, to a maximum of 500 EUR.
 The decision to reimburse travel costs will be made separately from that awarding the grant.
 Fellowship holders are responsible for their own health insurance.

 In all other respects the conditions regulating the Georg Eckert Institute's standard fellowship programme also apply to the Otto Bennemann Grant.